 We have adopted a Standards of Business Conduct Policy for all our employees and directors.
-This document is available under "About Us- Corporate Governance" from the Home Page of our web site (www.teekaytankers.com).
-We also intend to disclose, under "About Us- Corporate Governance" in the About Us section of our web site, any waivers to or amendments of our Standards of Business Conduct Policy for the benefit of our directors and executive officers.
+This document is available under "Investors - Teekay Tankers Ltd. - Governance" from the Home Page of our web site (www.teekay.com).
+We also intend to disclose, under the "Investors - Teekay Corporation - Governance" section of our web site, any waivers to or amendments of our Standards of Business Conduct Policy for the benefit of our directors and executive officers.